carli2/videogl/README.md

  * -r --rate    set video width (default 25)
  * -o --output  set output file (no output: live preview)
  * -l --lib     use scene from this shared library

-Shared libraries have to have a function of the following signature:
-`Scene *getScene(int width, int height, int fps, int argc, char **argv)` include scene.h in order to implement the interface of Scene.

 Custom Scenes